Arya Stark: Season 8

 Arya journeys south to King's Landing with the Hound to kill Cersei.
-The two infiltrate the Red Keep with the civilians Cersei is using to deter Daenerys' attack.
+The two infiltrate the Red Keep with the civilians Cersei is using to deter Daenerys's attack.
 Despite the city's surrender, Daenerys lays waste to the populace atop Drogon.
-The Hound seeks out his brother, the Mountain, in his quest for revenge against his brother but urges Arya to leave and give up her own quest for revenge to avoid a life consumed by it.
-Arya sincerely thanks the Hound, calling him 'Sandor'.
-She tries and fails to save the smallfolk as Daenerys burns the city.
+The Hound seeks out his brother, "the Mountain", in his quest for revenge against him, but he urges Arya to leave and give up her own quest for revenge to avoid a life consumed by it.
+Arya sincerely thanks the Hound, calling him by his name, Sandor.
+She tries to save the smallfolk as Daenerys burns the city, but her attempts fail.
 Arya narrowly survives the attack.
 In the aftermath, Arya is reunited with Jon.
-She warns him that he and the Starks are not safe from Daenerys; Tyrion agrees that Daenerys is now the people's biggest threat.
+She warns him that he and the Starks are not safe from Daenerys; Tyrion Lannister agrees that Daenerys is now the people's biggest threat.
 Jon tries but is unable to dissuade Daenerys from further destruction and ultimately assassinates her.
 He is imprisoned.
 Weeks later, Arya joins the other lords and ladies of Westeros in a council to decide who shall lead the Seven Kingdoms.
 Bran is chosen as king, though Arya abstains from voting, as Sansa declares the North's independence.
 Arya, Sansa, and Bran bid Jon farewell as he is exiled to the Wall.

 Arya reveals that she is leaving Westeros to see what lies west of the continent.
 She embarks on her voyage aboard a Stark ship and reflects on her family.

-Anti heroine
+Anti-heroine

-Arya can be regarded as an anti heroine, Sophie Heawood of The Guardian described Arya's eight season character arc as a journey "from cute little sister to ruthless serial killer (of 64 victims)", and said that Arya was "the serial killer everyone's rooting for."
-A young character who witnesses both the unjust execution of her father and the immediate aftermath of her mother and brother's murder (including the parading of the latter's desecrated corpse), Arya works her way through a revenge death list of names of those responsible for killing all the people she cared about.
+Arya can be regarded as an antiheroine, Sophie Heawood of The Guardian described Arya's eight season character arc as a journey "from cute little sister to ruthless serial killer (of 64 victims)", and said that Arya was "the serial killer everyone's rooting for."
+A young character who witnesses both the unjust execution of her father and the immediate aftermath of her mother and brother's murder (including the parading of the latter's desecrated corpse).
+Arya works her way through a revenge death list of names of those responsible for killing all the people she cared about.
 After six seasons of battling alone she reunites with her family as a weapons expert and trained assassin.
 When the expected heroes and armies of the living appear defeated, Arya Stark is the hero that saves the entire fictional continent of Westeros by using her prowess as an assassin to kill the Night King (the "god of death") which causes the simultaneous eradication of his vast undead army.
 Arya killing the Night King was nominated for the 2020 BAFTA TV Awards under the "Must-See Moment" category.